blhmr/nethost/README.md

 ```

 ## Disclaimer
-- I haven't used Maven or any build tool because the project is too small.
-- This is my first Java project, so keep your expectations low, I am still learning.
+- This is my first Java project, so I am still learning.